Photo by Aaron Burden on Unsplash

 Before I built anything, I did the obvious thing: looked at what was already out there.

 Grammarly is excellent at grammar and style.
-It's not designed to check whether a dosage is right or whether a statistic has a source.
-That's fine — grammar isn't the same problem.
+It is not designed to check whether a dosage is right or whether a statistic has a source.
+That is fine.
+Grammar is not the same problem.

-ChatGPT as a fact-checker is worse than useless.
+ChatGPT as a fact-checker is worse than useless when it runs without retrieval.
 Ask an LLM to verify a claim and it answers confidently.
-Ask it to cite sources and it invents URLs that don't exist.
-LLMs are trained to produce plausible answers.
-Fact-checking is a retrieval problem, and retrieval is a different skill.
+Ask it to cite sources and it can invent URLs that do not exist.
+Fact-checking is a retrieval problem, not a vibes problem.

 Surfer and Clearscope optimize for keyword coverage against search intent.
-Great for SEO positioning.
-Not designed to tell you whether your claims are defensible.
+Useful, but not designed to tell you whether your claims are defensible.

 Human review catches structure and flow.
-Three of my clients' editors caught every typo and every awkward sentence in the articles above.
-They didn't catch a fake statistic that sounded credible, because human attention doesn't run the same checks every time.
-It gets tired.
+Three of my clients' editors caught every typo and awkward sentence in the examples above.
+They did not catch the fake statistic because it sounded credible.
+Human attention gets tired.
 It reads for argument, not provenance.

 What CheckApp does

 One CLI command.
-One file or one Google Doc URL.
+One file or Google Doc URL.
 One report that answers: is this publishable?

 npm install -g checkapp